SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 (3) Virtual machine: Only if the source address type is virtual machine, you can specify the virtual machine of the VPC to which the NAT gateway belongs, and only one SNAT rule can be created per virtual machine IP, such as VPC CIDR is `192.168.0.0/16`, and virtual machine can be specified as `192.168.1.2`.

-(4) Internet IP: refers to the egress IP address specified when the source address of the current SNAT rule accesses the Internet, and only supports selecting the external IP bound to the NAT gateway; At the same time, you can specify the Internet IP address to ALL, which randomly selects an IP address from all external IP pools bound to the gateway to access the Internet on behalf of the source address resource.
+(4) External IP: refers to the egress IP address specified when the source address of the current SNAT rule accesses the Internet, and only supports selecting the external IP bound to the NAT gateway; At the same time, you can specify the External IP address to ALL, which randomly selects an IP address from all external IP pools bound to the gateway to access the Internet on behalf of the source address resource.

 After you add an SNAT rule, the platform automatically delivers the default route to the virtual machine specified in the rule, so that the virtual machine can access the Internet or IDC data center network through the NAT gateway, and you can view the route information automatically delivered by the NAT gateway in the Linux virtual machine through the `netstat -rn` command, and detect the connectivity with the external network in the virtual machine.